 Do other people struggle with using your home entertainment system?
 Perhaps your wife, kids, mother, sister, brother… or the babysitter?
-Am I getting warm?
-Never worry about that again because both of these universal remotes make it almost impossible not to be able to figure out how to operate your system.
-For example, you simply hit the “Watch TV” button and Harmony automatically fires up all of the appropriate devices including TV, cable, sound bar, receiver, etc. Pretty cool.
+You will never have to worry about that again because both of these universal remotes make it almost impossible not to be able to figure out how to operate your system.
+For example, you simply hit the “Watch TV” button and Harmony automatically fires up all of the appropriate devices including TV, cable, soundbar, receiver, etc. Pretty cool.

 Logitech Harmony 650 vs 700 Universal Remote Review and Comparison Chart: Your Turn

-We hope you enjoyed our Logitech Harmony 650 vs 700 Universal Remote Review.
+I hope you enjoyed my Logitech Harmony 650 vs 700 universal remote review and comparison.

 So, do you think you will buy one of these remotes?
-Or do you think you will go with a more inexpensive option like the Harmony 350.
-Or perhaps a pricier option like the Harmony Ultimate or Elite.
-Leave a comment and let us know!
+Or do you think you will go with a more robust option like the Harmony Elite or 950.
+Or perhaps a cheaper option like the Harmony 350.

-Thanks for supporting of our site.
+Thanks for supporting our site.
 Tell your friends!

 About the Author